texfaq/texfaq.github.io/FAQ-man-latex.md

 etc.  The introduction is available on CTAN, together with translations into a rather large set of languages.

-Peter Flynn's ''Beginner's LaTeX'' (which started life as course material) is a pleasing read.
+Peter Flynn's "Beginner's LaTeX" (which started life as course material) is a pleasing read.
 A complete copy may be found on CTAN, but it may also be [browsed over the web](http://mirrors.ctan.org/info/beginlatex/html/).